Wendy Luiten - Trainer, 19 May 2020

 Read the first blog here.

-Soon: the evaluation with the participants.
+Soon: the evaluation by the participants.